ErickSorto/ErickSorto/README.md

 [![RETROFIT](https://img.shields.io/badge/retrofit-67b586?logo=square&logoColor=white&style=for-the-badge)](https://github.com/ErickSorto)
 [![GRADLE](https://img.shields.io/badge/gradle-02303A?logo=Gradle&logoColor=white&style=for-the-badge)](https://github.com/ErickSorto)

+Hi my name is Erick, in my free time I love developing android apps.
+Currently, I am working through a Udacity course about app development using Kotlin.
+I've been studying Java for 4 years now and I wanted to find a way to combine my love for creating and programming, so I got into app development.
+Skills: Java, Kotlin, SQL, UI Design
 <!---
 ErickSorto/ErickSorto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.